Technigo/project-survey/code/README.md

 The design of this project comes from a Typeform template: https://www.typeform.com/templates/t/secret-santa-form/

+Thanks also to https://www.zondicons.com for providing free and great looking svg icons

-If I had more time, I would try to implement the transition animations
+If I had more time, I would try to implement the transition animations seen in the Typeform template

 ## View it live